Home

 Price Elasticity of Demand

-The elasticity of demand formula calculates the impact of a change in price for a given product on demand:
+The demand elasticity formula calculates the impact of a change in price for a given product on demand:

 The percentage change in demand divided by the percentage change in price.